How to Bring the Nancy Meyers Aesthetic into Your Home

 Kitchen Ideas

 I’ve been on a mission to make my living spaces as cozy as possible, and Nancy Meyers-style furniture is all about comfort.
 Oversized sofas, soft textures, and inviting arrangements are key.
+Think of the dreamy Hamptons house from Something’s Gotta Give—plush, inviting, and always ready for a spontaneous heart-to-heart.

 Step-by-Step: